modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-CreateAdaptiveCardTemplate.md

-# Create an Adaptive Card Template
+# Teamwork Analytics Automation - Create an Adaptive Card Template

 This page describes how to create a custom Adaptive Card Template for your _TWA Automation_ custom scenario.
 Once configured in Azure Storage, _TWA Automation_ will use the template to create an Adaptive Card which can be sent to either Outlook or a Teams chat depending on your set up.